superluminar-io/sac-workshop-web/content/lab0/_index.md

 - Setup the development environment
 - Create our deployment pipeline
 - Deploy a simple `hello-world` function
+- Find logs and metrics for the function

 **You completed this lab if you**:

 - Successfully deployed the `hello-world` function
 - Executed it once via the HTTP Endpoint (e.g using `curl`)
+- Extended the function to generate some log output and found it in *Cloudwatch Logs*
+- Took a look at the Dashboards for you function

 ## Setup